lucyinthesky2111/the-one-with-all-the-questions/README.md

 # Disclaimer

-This project is for educational purposes only and was created for the Code Institute assessed project for the ..... module.
+This project is for educational purposes only and was created for the Code Institute assessed project for the 'Interactive Front End' module.